CASA DOS BICOS

 Nobel Prize-winning Portuguese writer.
 It hosts special literary events and contains the author's library.

-There are tourist shops in the vicinity as well as cheap restaurants known for their traditional grilled fish dishes.
+There are tourist shops in the vicinity as well as good-value restaurants known for their traditional grilled fish dishes.

 Ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.